ADVISORY-Hong Kong markets shut for public holiday

 * Focus on global finance chiefs meeting (Updates with close of U.S. markets)

-HONG KONG Feb 3 Financial markets in Hong Kong are closed on Monday for the Chinese New Year holiday and will resume trading on Tuesday, Feb.
-4.
+HONG KONG, April 18 Financial markets in Hong Kong are closed on Friday and Monday for the Easter holiday and will resume trading on Tuesday, April 22.

 Please double click for the latest Hong Kong stock market report.